Chair: Elizabeth Marlowe

-The Department of Art and Art History offers courses of study in the history, theory, and practice of the visual arts for the general liberal arts student as well as majors in either art history or studio art or a minor in Architectural Studies.
+The Department of Art offers courses of study in the history, theory, and practice of the visual arts for the general liberal arts student as well as majors in either art history or studio art or a minor in Architectural Studies.
 Such study empowers students to appreciate creativity within our visually saturated world as well as to appreciate the ways in which works of art from the past inform human values and understanding around the globe.
 Majors in the department have gone on to successful careers both within and outside of the arts, some examples of which may be found at Success after Colgate.

 The department offers more than 20 courses that trace the visual arts from antiquity to the present day.
 Class lectures and discussions are supplemented by visits to museums in the area and in New York City, as well as Colgate’s Clifford Gallery, Picker Art Gallery, and Longyear Museum.
 In this way, students increase their understanding of the visual arts as expressions of fundamental cultural values.